DennisGankin/llm_tictactoe/README.md

 - **Choose your side**: Play as X or O.
 - **Play against two types of bots**:
   - **Simple Bot**: Makes smart but not perfect moves.
-  - **ChatGPT Bot**: Uses OpenAI's ChatGPT API (with function calls) to decide its moves and comment on the game with cheeky, playful messages.
+  - **Ollama Bot**: Uses Llama 3.1 8B running locally via Ollama to decide its moves and comment on the game with cheeky, playful messages.
 - **Bot Chat**: See the bot's comments in a chat bubble next to the game board for a more interactive experience.
 - **Winning Highlight**: Only the winning line is highlighted when someone wins.
 - **Restart and Side Switch**: Easily restart the game or switch sides at any time.